Psyche: 6 Easy Ways to Connect With the Goddess of the Soul

 To let the warm Love in!

-To single most effective way to build a relationship with Psyche is to give her regular offerings.
+To build a relationship with Psykhe, it’s preferable to give her regular offerings in the Ouranic manner.

 Traditional Offerings

-After washing your hands, say a prayer, pour out a libation, light your incense or place the offering in the bowl.
+Pour out the libation, light your incense or place the offering into a bowl.

-You may experience warm and pleasant feelings or you may not feel anything.
+You may experience pleasant feelings, or you may not feel anything.

-You don’t need to check that your offering was accepted through divination.
+You don’t have to ‘check’ if you offering was accepted through divination.

 How Do You Dispose of Offerings?